Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Preliminaries

 Based on these notions, the policy evaluation problem is defined as follows. \begin{definition}[Policy evaluation problem] Given a policy $\pi$, find the corresponding value function $V^\pi$. \end{definition} The policy evaluation problem is an important component of policy optimization problems for the Markov decision problem.
 The (model-free) policy evaluation problem addressed in this paper is defined as follows: given a policy $\pi$, find the corresponding value function $V^\pi$ without the model knowledge, i.e., $P$, only using experiences or transitions $(s,a,r,s')$.
-In the policy evaluation problem, the policy $\pi$ we want to evaluate is called a target policy.
 The stationary state distribution, if exists, is defined as

 Throughout, we assume that the induced Markov chain of the underlying MDP with $\pi$ is aperiodic and irreducible so that it has a unique stationary state distribution, and the Markov decision problem is well posed, which is a standard assumption.